tcarland/kvm-qemu-ansible/docs/01-prerequisites.md

 DNS2=172.30.10.12
 ```

-Ethernet interface is configured to use the Bridge.
-In this case, the host is
+The ethernet interface is configured to use the bridge.
+In this case, the host
-using a bonded Ethernet interface:
+is using a bonded Ethernet interface:
 ```
 $ cat ifcfg-bond0
 TYPE=Bond